 Tip 7: Dress professionally from head-to-toe.
 Even if you only need a LinkedIn photo that shows from the waist up, dress like you would for the interview.
 Dressing up your shoes will automatically improve your posture.
 The total look also boosts your confidence – you should want to own your outfit long after the headshot is over and rake in those compliments when you wear it to work.

 Tip 8: Makeup: A little goes a long way.
 Just because you’ll be on camera for your headshot doesn’t mean you should cake it on like you did for your 8th grade musical.
 What’s most important here is definition not quantity.
 Even if you don’t wear eyeliner on a daily basis, simple eye liner and a great mascara will help define your eyes beautifully in photos.
+We get asked about makeup all the time.
+So, we had to include it in our list of how to prepare for your headshots!

 Tip 9: Hair: Keep it simple and professional.
 Definitely pack a brush or comb if you like driving with the windows down… For the ladies, consider a quick stop at your local blow out bar for that added touch of confidence.